 - Integrating innovative research and development into state and regional economic development clusters should be a performance goal for the federal government.

-- The federal government should support a full range of innovative and flexible capital access programs (including seed and venture capital) committed through public and private sources helps seed entrepreneurship, technology transfer and commercialization, global market research, trade development assistance, and trade finance, all of which nurtures innovation, market opportunities and export sales, and job creating lines of credit for small- and medium-sized U.S. businesses.
+- The federal government should support a full range of innovative and flexible capital access programs (including seed and venture capital), because they help seed entrepreneurship, technology transfer and commercialization, global market research, trade development assistance, and trade finance, all of which nurture innovation, market opportunities and export sales, and job creating lines of credit for small- and medium-sized U.S. businesses.

 - Access to reliable and affordable advanced technologies is important to help deliver economic opportunity to everyone.